Do I need a wine maker’s license?

 Can another business entity operate on my licensed premises, e.g. a food truck?

-No. No other business may operate on your licensed premises, this includes food trucks, a food concessionaire, a gift shop, etc., if not run by you the licensee.
-However, note that a food truck (or any other business) may operate on any part of your property that is not licensed (e.g. a parking lot or field).
+For farm manufacturers, yes, provided the other business (e.g., food truck, food concessionaire, etc.) does not hold a retail license.
+Please note that a food truck (or any other business) may operate on any part of your property that is not licensed (e.g., a parking lot or field).

 Is another manufacturer considered a second business?